GoranTurkalj/Insurance-Firm-Landing-Page/README.md

 - [Qualified](https://bit.ly/fem-qualified) helps companies assess engineers with realistic code tests and pair-programming interviews.
 Their assessments test on-the-job skills as opposed to algorithmic puzzles which leads to a much better recruitment process for everyone involved.

-4. Make the mobile navbar appear on click